snu-dbs/prevision/slab-benchmark/prevision/README.md

 Now, you can generate matrices with the following command.
 The output matrices will be generated in the `./output/csv/` directory.
-Please note that you have enough disk space at lease 800GB.
+Please note that you have enough disk space at least 800GB.
 This will take several hours to complete.

 ```bash